agrimel-0/rio-edge/README.md

     <img src="https://img.shields.io/badge/Agrimel-5865F2?style=for-the-badge&logo=discord&logoColor=white" alt="discord">
 </p>

-# rio-server
+# rio-edge
 RIO stands for Remote-IO.
-This rio-grpc repository shows a fully fledged edge server in accordance to the AGR-101 standard.
+This rio-grpc repository shows a fully fledged edge device tool in accordance to the AGR-101 standard.

 This is currently in alpha stage!